RT-CUSTOMZ/PI-Setup-Kioskmode/README.md

 sudo systemctl enable ssh
 sudo systemctl start ssh
 ```

-##In order to not type the passwort each time for ssh:
+## To not type the passwort each time for ssh:
 ssh-copy-id pi@[ip adresse]